AidanTwomey/PaymentGateway/README.md

 ![CI build](https://github.com/AidanTwomey/PaymentGateway/actions/workflows/main.yml/badge.svg)

 An API for demonstrating payments in dotnet core.
+See the Swagger endpoint at `/swagger` for full specification.

 ## Deployed Version